 Short-term Incentive Compensation: Annually, a short-term incentive compensation program is available to all employees, including senior officers, based upon AgriBank performance criteria established by the board and personal objectives established by employees and their managers.
 The short-term incentive compensation amounts are calculated after the end of the plan year (calendar year) and are generally paid out in a lump sum within 90 days of year end.
-In 2019 and 2018, the criteria for AgriBank performance objectives included: financial measures for net operating expense and earnings available for wholesale patronage; a funding measure for our Contractual Interbank Performance Agreement (CIPA) performance score; and an operational excellence measure for client satisfaction.
-In 2017 the criteria for AgriBank performance objectives included: financial measures for our CIPA performance score and client satisfaction; and performance achievement of our strategic imperatives.
+In 2018, the criteria for AgriBank performance objectives included: financial measures for net operating expense and earnings available for wholesale patronage; a funding measure for our Contractual Interbank Performance Agreement (CIPA) performance score; and an operational excellence measure for client satisfaction.
+In 2017 and 2016 the criteria for AgriBank performance objectives included: financial measures for an efficiency ratio and a return available for patronage; client measures for our CIPA performance score and client satisfaction; and performance achievement of our strategic imperatives.

 Long-term Incentive Compensation: The CEO receives long-term incentive compensation.
-Additionally, senior officers received long-term incentive compensation in 2019 and 2018 with certain senior officers receiving it in 2017.
+Additionally, senior officers received long-term incentive compensation in 2018 with certain senior officers receiving in previous years.
 The long-term incentive compensation amounts for the CEO and senior officers are determined based upon three-year performance criteria established by the board.
 A new three-year plan is established each year.
-The criteria for the plan years beginning in 2019, 2018 and 2017 were based on earnings available for wholesale patronage measure and our CIPA performance score.
-The long-term incentive compensation amounts in 2018 and 2017 for retired CEO William J. Thone were determined based upon level of achievement as determined by the board of specific performance goals, intended to position the Bank for future success.
+The criteria for the plan years beginning in 2018, 2017 and 2016 were based on a return available for patronage measure and our CIPA performance score.
+The long-term incentive compensation amounts for CEO William J. Thone were determined based upon level of achievement as determined by the board of specific performance goals, intended to position the Bank for future success.